-Stretching from the getaway of the great barrier reef to the bright lights of Brisbane City and the Gold Coast.
+Stretching from the Great Barrier Reef to the bright lights of Brisbane City and the Gold Coast.
 This famous East Coast roadtrip features spectacular coastal drives, activities and attractions, food and beverage hotspots and ample amounts of #instaworthy opportunities.
 Throw in the keys to a car or campervan and book your accommodation at several NRMA Parks and Resorts along the East Coast, and you’ve got yourself a road trip just waiting to happen.

 LEG ONE: CAIRNS TO BOWEN